RuhlMirko/roadmap-projects/README.md

 This project is not in roadmap.sh but it felt in theme with other projects.
 The project focuses on using eventListeners and DOM manipulation with an appealing UI.

+### Project requirements:

+- Create a calculator with numbers and operations buttons
+- Create a dsiplay to show the current value
+- Execute the evaluation of the displayed math operation

 ## [Accordion](https://roadmap.sh/projects/accordion)

 ### Project Description: